alysivji/talks/_proposals/topics/localstack.md

   - continued joke: using cloud native technologies... get all the buzzwords in there
   - image resizer: save something to a bucket, goes thru my photos and rotates them

+- i'm not here to sell on on the AWS serverless stack, my goal is to show

 - Tips and Tricks
   - setting up in CI is pretty straight forward
+    - included a GitHub Action; can be used as a template to create others
   - zappa is popular in the Python space since people can leverage web technologies they already know
     - this does make sense, but you also know Python
     - writing a lambda function is a lot easier than writing a web application
     - make sure you think of the use case before you jump into a full framework like Zappa, you can maybe get away with SAM / Serverless + LocalStack
     - have a comparison blog post (also examine cold start time -- zappa is bad because Django is bad.
 Python itself is great!)
+  - commandeer?

+  - what sucks about develping against managed services
+    - development tools aren't as mature as server-based counterparts
+      - for serverless, it's one of the reasons why Zappa is popular, even though it has so many limitations
+    - testing and debugging is hard since it's difficult to replicate a production environment
+    - deployment is unfamiliar
+      - nothing we can do about this, but learning about localstack will increase your confidence in your cloudformation (maybe don't say this)
+    - it becomes expensive, each developer is running resources on AWS and that costs money
+    - what else?